 - Coordination with FEMA Regional Exercise Officers (REOs) – REOs assist with submission forms and offer expertise and support for exercises.

 - FEMA-selected exercise – FEMA reviews the National Exercise Schedule (NEXS) for eligible exercises and contacts exercise sponsors for nomination into the NEP

 NEP Exercise Nomination Information

-To nominate your exercise for participation in the NEP, request the National Exercise Program Nomination Form by emailing NEP@fema.dhs.gov and use the subject line “NEP Nomination Form."
+To nominate your exercise to the NEP, complete the National Exercise Program Nomination Form and email it to NEP@fema.dhs.gov with the subject line “NEP Nomination Form."
 Exercise sponsors are encouraged to nominate exercises to the NEP continuously throughout the entire NEP cycle.